In-flight Safety Simplified

-Initially, there will be two STC’s for tailBeacon installation.
-The first STC is for the Cessna 172, followed by the Piper PA28.
-These high and low-wing installations satisfy the FAA requirements and will enable subsequent tailBeacon installations to be performed on any “suitable aircraft” without STC as a minor alteration.
+The STC is for the Cessna 172.
+The high-wing installation satisfies the FAA requirements and will enable subsequent tailBeacon installations to be performed on any “suitable aircraft” without STC as a minor alteration.

 A suitable aircraft supports the installation of the tailBeacon without airframe modification.

 See mounting template for a 1:1 scale drawing to help you make this determination.

 For guidance on fitment and installation submit a photo of your aircraft rear position light along with the year, manufacturer and model to firstname.lastname@example.org

 The tailBeacon installation is considered a minor alteration and can be approved by the installer for most aircraft.
 At this time a form 337 should be completed and submitted along with the proper logbook entries.
 Please note, the installer must determine if the conditions are appropriate for installation on a specific aircraft.
 Additional guidance for ADS-B installation, performance verification, logbook entries and 337 instructions have been provided in the FAA policy memo titled “Installation Approval for ADS-B OUT Systems”